0xiammatrixx/flutter_quick_start/README.md

 ---

 # **ArbiChat**
-A decentralized messaging app with integrated cryptocurrency functionalities, designed for secure communication, seamless transactions, and a trust-driven community.
+A decentralized messaging mobile app with integrated cryptocurrency functionalities, designed for secure communication, seamless transactions, and a trust-driven community.

 ---